disconsented/FoundryVTT-Terrain-Height-Tools/readme.md

 ![Map preview](./docs/img/overview.webp)

+# Note

+This is a fork of the original THT that aims to work around an incompatibility with Elevation Ruler, see https://github.com/Wibble199/FoundryVTT-Terrain-Height-Tools/issues/21 for details.

 ## Installation

 Simply search for 'Terrain Height Tools' in the Foundry 'Install Module' screen and install it from there.